-Europa School UK
+Europa School UK Complaints procedure

-complaints procedure

 Version and Date Action/Notes

 V3.0 26/07/2020 Adapted from ESFA Model Policy

+V4.0 13/07/2023 Updated for new academic year

-Review v Date
+Review Date

-September 2023
+September 2024

 Who can make a complaint?

 This complaints procedure is not limited to parents or carers of children that are registered at the school.
 Any person, including members of the public, may make a complaint to Europa School UK about any provision of facilities or services that we provide.
 Unless complaints are dealt with under separate statutory procedures (such as appeals relating to exclusions or admissions), we will use this complaints procedure.